 Due to the fact that data access goes right down to the file level, the speed of a NAS system may be slower than that of other storage options.

 Direct attached storage is considered one of the most budget-friendly options, but it does come with a few significant drawbacks.
-With DAS it is impossible to organize the data storage system on several servers: this type of storage system does not allow for sharing disks on different servers within the group.
-This means that the storage system may not be ideal in some situations as some servers will inevitably run out of disk space, while others will be unable to fully utilize at all, resulting in much wastage.
+With DAS it is impossible to organize the data storage system on several nodes: this type of storage system does not allow for sharing disks on different nodes within the group.
+This means that the storage system may not be ideal in some situations as some nodes will inevitably run out of disk space, while others will be unable to fully utilize at all, resulting in much wastage.

-SAN is a high storage dedicated server in which a number of disk arrays and the storage system are connected to each other through a dedicated data network.
-In other words, it is a high-speed network that connects a number of storage devices and servers.
+SAN is a high storage dedicated node in which a number of disk arrays and the storage system are connected to each other through a dedicated data network.
+In other words, it is a high-speed network that connects a number of storage devices and nodes.
 This type of storage is more expensive than DAS, but it is far more flexible and scales better.

 SANs use data transfer protocols such as FC (Fiber Channel), Ethernet, or FcoE (Fiber Channel over Ethernet).
 For data transmission over long distances, optical fibers are used, while for relatively short distances, directly connected copper cables are sufficient.